1. Home

 In the ‘Common module settings’ section, please make sure you select an assessment placeholder from the drop-down list where it says ‘Link to UNIT-e’ as the grades would be transferred to this specific folder in the student record system.

-Screenshot of the module settings (highlighted) under a submission point.
+Screenshot of the ‘Common module settings’ section (highlighted) within the settings of a submission point.

 Last step